MatrikMoon/TournamentAssistant/README.md

 #### GUI
 I'll be using Arch Linux with KDE DE in this example
 - Download the latest `TournamentAssistantCore-linux`.
 I'd recommend using your home directory, just so you don't have to deal with sudo.
-- Make `TournamentAssistantCore-linux` executable using your file manager of choice or using `chmod -x /path/to/TournamentAssistantCore-linux`.
+- Make `TournamentAssistantCore-linux` executable using your file manager of choice or using `chmod +x /path/to/TournamentAssistantCore-linux`.
 (In the screenshot I am using nautilus)
 ![Screenshot_20210203_092620](https://user-images.githubusercontent.com/44728973/106719154-3f209600-6602-11eb-8dff-9772e295de6a.png)
 ![Screenshot_20210203_092821](https://user-images.githubusercontent.com/44728973/106719162-40ea5980-6602-11eb-9164-7ebc62a68d1a.png)
 - Open terminal and run `./TournamentAssistantCore-linux`.
 If you saved the executable somewhere else you will have to either specify the path to it `./path/to/TournamentAssistantCore-linux` or cd into the directory and then run `./TournamentAssistantCore-linux`.